 It does not contain any flavor, so it would not be an issue for most dogs to take it with their food.
 It should be noted that the probiotic may not be ideal for dogs with sensitivities to grain food.

 4. Nutramax Proviable DC

-Known for its flexibility, the NutramaxProviable DC is a probiotic product helps in treating severe cases of diarrhea.
+Known for its flexibility, the NutramaxProviable DC is a probiotic product that helps treat severe diarrhea cases.
 With seven strains of bacteria, including Bifidobacterium bifidum and Enterococcus faecium, you are ensured of its effectiveness in maintaining the overall gastrointestinal health of your dog.
-For those with severe cases of diarrhea, a short-term paste is provided as a medication to your dog for a few days.
+For those with severe diarrhea cases, a short-term paste is provided as a medication to your dog for a few days.

 For a general boost in overall health, the NutramaxProviable DC may be fed to your pet or sprinkled into their regular meal.
 You may want to consider the fact that overuse of the paste may cause constipation.
-You should talk to your vet first before administering the probiotic.
+It would help if you talked to your vet first before administering the probiotic.

 5. Amazing Nutritional Probiotic Joint